FarronF/limerick-council-meetings/meetings/2016/04/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 21st March 2016.md

 noted that the main building, the chimney and a reservoir were listed and that other parts that

-merited conservation would be conserved.---
+merited conservation would be conserved.
+---
 4

 **4.**